ShobaShow/alx-pre_course/README.md

-this is my new folder for repo
+my readme is up to date